Amphetamines

 What are amphetamines?

-Amphetamines are psychostimulant drugs, which means they speed up the messages travelling between the brain and the body.1, 2
+Amphetamines are stimulant drugs, which means they speed up the messages travelling between the brain and the body.1,2

 What do they look like?

-The appearance of amphetamines varies from a powder and tablet form, to crystals and capsules.
+The appearance of amphetamines varies from powder and crystal forms, to capsules and tablets.
 They may be packaged in ‘foils’ (aluminium foil), plastic bags or small balloons when sold illegally.6

 Amphetamine powder can range in colour from white through to brown, sometimes it may have traces of grey or pink.
 It has a strong smell and bitter taste.
 Amphetamine capsules and tablets vary considerably in size and colour.7

 Illegally produced amphetamines can be a mix of drugs, binding agents, caffeine and sugar.
-New psychoactive substances may also be added.6
+New psychoactive substances, such as protonitazene, have also been found in illegal amphetamines.6

 Slang names